anasmangla/BridgeNiagara/README.md

 - Use the publishable key (`pk_test…`) only for client-side Stripe SDK usage when added.
 - The donation page requires a valid backend URL.
 Copy `js/config.example.js` to `js/config.js` and set `window.SERVER_URL` to match `SERVER_URL` above or define `SERVER_URL` via your build system.

+If `ALLOWED_ORIGINS` is omitted, the server will automatically allow requests from the same origin as the page making the request.
+To restrict cross-origin requests, provide a comma-separated list of allowed origins or set `ALLOWED_ORIGINS=*` to permit any origin.

 ## Running the Express server